CS-479 / 6 credits

 - surprise and novelty

-- three-factor rules
+- two-factor rules and three-factor rules

 - neuromorphic hardware